-I wanted to put together a guide to help you save money on days out in England, so you can have even more of them.
-I’ll keep this post updated with days out money off vouchers, offers for days out and discounts on days out too.
-Genuinely just want to help you save money on days out, we’ll put them right here.
+We’ve put together a comprehensive guide to help you save money on days out in England, so you can have even more of them.
+We’ll keep this post updated with days out money off vouchers, offers for days out, and discounts on days out too.
+Basically, if we find ways to help you save money on days out, we’ll put them right here.

-How to save money on a day out
+How to save money on days out in England

 2. Compare websites for prices

-Check out LastMinute.com, HolidayPirates.com and MoneySavingExpert and compare the prices to get the best deal.
+It’s always worth checking out LastMinute.com, HolidayPirates.com, HotUKDeals.com and MoneySavingExpert, and comparing the prices to get the best deal.
 Sometimes you can find the same attraction at wildly different prices.
-It always pays to research if you want to save money on days out in England, so spend a few extra minutes to save potentially a lot of money.
+It pays to research if you want to save money on days out in England, so spend a few extra minutes to save potentially a lot of money.

-Just search in Google if you’re not confident in using search to compare deals.
+If you’re not confident in using search sites like this to compare deals, just search in Google.
 You could find a much better deal to save money on days out.

 3. Set up a price alert